 His research focuses on the interactions between perception and action.
-His main research interests lie in the area of Visual Cognition and specifically semantics and action effects on visual perception.
+His main research interests lie in the area of Visual Cognition; specifically Semantics and Action effects on Visual Perception.
 His previous research findings included significant conclusions about the effects of action affordances on object perception in naturalistic real-world scene viewing tasks.
 He has also tested the role of action in object associations, in brain damaged patients and healthy controls.

-- 2004 Ptychio (BSc) in Psychology, Aristotles’ University of Thessaloniki
+- Ptychio (BSc) in Psychology, Aristotles’ University of Thessaloniki, Thessaloniki, Greece (2004)

-- 2012-2013 Post-doctoral Researcher, Moss Rehabilitation Research Institute (MRRI), Einstein Healthcare Network, Philadelphia, PA, USA
+- 2012-2013 Postdoctoral researcher, Moss Rehabilitation Research Institute (MRRI), Albert Einstein Healthcare Network, Philadelphia, PA, USA

 - 2011-2012 Visiting Lecturer, University of Cyprus, Cyprus